-Logan Square Preservation is a non-profit (501 (c) (3)) community organization dedicated to educating citizens about architecture, history and beautification.
-To read the bylaws click on this link.
+Logan Square Preservation is a community organization dedicated to educating citizens about architecture, history and beautification.

-LSP holds a monthly meeting (Third Thursdays) to discuss all issues and projects.
+LSP holds membership meetings on the third Thursday of each month to discuss all issues and projects.

 Meeting Time: 7 PM